 Keep a journal around that you can record all of your anxious and especially negative thoughts in.
 Over time you have an anxious thought, simply write it down in the journal and focus on the positive side of that same situation, or the potential of the positive side, if the positive side is just too hard to reach at the time.

 Here is Why: When we write things down, it moves the thought process from circling around in our minds, into a streamlined thought on the paper.
 This creates more space in the mind to relax and helps us to focus on other more positive things.
 When you focus on the positive side of any given thought, or situation, or even the potential of the positive side, this helps to re-wire our brains to think more positive thoughts rather than negative, so we can have a clearer mind more ready to shut down for the night and allow us to sleep with more ease.

 Purchase Essential Oils of Frankincense and Lavender.
 To be sure these oils are of the best quality (it makes a difference!), I use and very highly recommend the brand Young Living.

 a.
 Use 10 Drops of Frankincense in hot bath before bed.

 b.
 Add 3 drops of Lavender to organic skin cream and massage on soles of feet, behind knees, armpits, along sternum of chest, and front neck muscles up to the scalp before bed.
 Here is Why: Essential oils (of high quality only) are extremely powerful in our systems.
-They are able to completely alter the chemical processes in the body, and they are an excellent way to relax, while wiring your body for an optimal night's sleep!
+They are able to completely alter the chemical processes in the Healthy Body, and they are an excellent way to relax, while wiring your Healthy Body for an optimal night’s sleep!
 With just a few small, and very enjoyable changes to your lifestyle, you will fall asleep like never before, sleep more soundly, and wake more refreshed than you’d ever thought possible.